Raj4884/vanraj-demo/README_health_assistant.md

 3. Review the analysis results
 4. Remember: This is not a substitute for professional medical advice

-### Testing Messaging
+### Testing Notifications

 1. Enter a test message
-2. Click "Send Message"
+2. Click "Send Notification"
-3. Check your phone for the message
+3. Check for:
+   - Desktop notification popup
+   - Email (if configured)
+   - Browser notification
+   - Console output
+   - In-app notification center

 ## Technical Details

 The Health Assistant is built using:

 - **Flask**: Web framework for the user interface
-- **Twilio**: For sending text messages and voice calls
+- **Gmail SMTP**: For free email notifications
+- **Plyer**: For cross-platform desktop notifications
 - **gTTS (Google Text-to-Speech)**: For creating voice notes
 - **Schedule**: For scheduling medication reminders
 - **BeautifulSoup4**: For parsing health information

 ## Important Notes

+- **Completely Free**: No monthly costs or paid services required
-- The health diagnosis feature provides general information only and should not be used as a substitute for professional medical advice.
+- The health diagnosis feature provides general information only and should not be used as a substitute for professional medical advice
-- For serious or urgent health concerns, please contact a healthcare professional or emergency services.
+- For serious or urgent health concerns, please contact a healthcare professional or emergency services
-- Voice messaging requires proper configuration of Twilio and publicly accessible audio files.
+- Voice reminders are played locally on your computer
+- Email notifications are optional and use Gmail's free SMTP service

 ## Customization